 The laws of Colorado's juvenile criminal justice system are confusing.
 We may hear of different situations where similar juvenile cases are handled differently.
 For example, we've seen cases where 4 teenagers are sent to trial for a variety of crimes ranging from Burglary to Assault in Denver, Adams, or Jefferson County.
 Two of the young men may be tried as adults, and two may be tried as juveniles.
 What is the difference?
 Is there a discrepancy in the system?
 What were the deciding factors between the defendants?
 Was it chance, race, age, or criminal history?
-At O'Malley and Sawyer, we take the lessons we've learned after 23 years of criminal defense and put it to work for your child's advantage.
+At Sawyer Legal Group, we take the lessons we've learned after decades of combined experience and put it to work for your child's advantage.
 These experiences make the difference between a permanent or temporary criminal record; sex offender registration for your teenager or not; and a Department of Youth Corrections sentence or in-home detention.

-Our experience is often the difference between a permanent or temporary criminal records for your children.
+Our experience is often the difference between a permanent or temporary criminal record for your child.
 Their future is at stake.

 Your child's future is at stake.
 Now is the time to invest in protecting it.

 Criminal Defense Lawyer Representing Juveniles Charged with Crimes

 If your child has been arrested and charged due to involvement in a juvenile crime in Denver County, you need an experienced criminal defense lawyer.
 We have been representing teens and kids in juvenile cases for over a decade, and we know how the juvenile system works.
 Adult and Juvenile cases are defended differently in our criminal justice system under their own procedure rules.
 Certain charges can bring an adult sentence, while others are handled in juvenile court.